mohsinalimat/Scratchpad/README.md

 # Swift Projects & Playgrounds
 I will use this workspace mainly to collect code snippets via playgrounds and to build small apps to learn new frameworks

-This Repository will contain Playgrounds for a lot of Things

 ##Playgrounds

 ✅ Optionals

 ✅ Enums

-❌ Painting with Core Graphics
+✅ Painting with Core Graphics

-❌ Sequence & Generator Protocol
+✅ Sequence & Generator Protocol

 ❌ Advanced Swift